 Lago Santa Margarita

 Rancho Santa Margarita Landscape and Corporation (SAMLARC) owns Lago Santa Margarita.
-The SAMLARC Board of Directors manages this invaluable asset for the benefit of the entire SAMLARC community and the personal enjoyment of the SAMLARC residents and their guests who use the Lake and the nearby Lagoon throughout the year.
+The SAMLARC Board of Directors manages this invaluable asset for the benefit of the entire SAMLARC community and the personal enjoyment of the SAMLARC residents and their guests throughout the year.
 Maintaining a predictable water level and a pristine aquatic environment requires constant effort.
 At least three days a week, the water surface is skimmed for leaves and other floating debris, and the Lake is inspected.
 If the water level has dropped, water is ordered to replace what has been lost to evaporation and not replenished by rainfall.
 Also, the water is analyzed and its oxygen level is measured.
 When necessary, the Lake is treated to control the growth of algae and weeds using methods that will not harm the desirable plants or the fish, turtles, ducks and other wildlife making their home in the Lake.

 Throughout the year, Lago Santa Margarita is the site of special events, including a Star-Spangled Spectacular in celebration of the Fourth of July and the Annual Christmas Tree Lighting.
 In addition, the Lake is ideal for a variety of year-round recreational activities.
 The walk around Lago Santa Margarita, a distance of 1.1 Miles, is a favorite with local residents.
 Although California law prohibits swimming in man-made recreational lakes where the water is not recirculated, Lago Santa Margarita welcomes boaters and anglers.